 Read on to find out how hibiscus can help with weight loss and cancer, and how it can also help relieve conditions that include:

 Hibiscus flowers come in many colors.
 They can be red, yellow, white, or peach-colored, and can be as big as 6 inches wide.
 The most popular variety is Hibiscus sabdariffa.
 The red flowers of this variety are most commonly cultivated for medical purposes, and are available as dietary supplements.

-Historically, hibiscus has been used by different cultures as a remedy for several conditions.
+Hibiscus has been used by different cultures as a remedy for several conditions.
 Egyptians used hibiscus tea to lower body temperature, treat heart and nerve diseases, and as a diuretic to increase urine production.